NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Overview
 ========

-The following instructions can be used to run the `I-WRF weather simulation program <https://i-wrf.org>`_ from the `National Center for Atmospheric Research (NCAR) <https://ncar.ucar.edu/>`_ with data from `Hurricane Matthew <https://en.wikipedia.org/wiki/Hurricane_Matthew>`_ on the `Jetstream2 cloud computing platform <https://jetstream-cloud.org/>`_.
+The following instructions can be used to run elements of the `I-WRF weather simulation framework <https://i-wrf.org>`_ from the `National Center for Atmospheric Research (NCAR) <https://ncar.ucar.edu/>`_ and the `Cornell Center for Advanced Computing <https://cac.cornell.edu/>`_.
+The steps below run the `Weather Research & Forecasting (WRF) model <https://www.mmm.ucar.edu/models/wrf>`_ and the  `METPlus <https://https://dtcenter.org/community-code/metplus>`_ verification framework with data from `Hurricane Matthew <https://en.wikipedia.org/wiki/Hurricane_Matthew>`_ on the `Jetstream2 cloud computing platform <https://jetstream-cloud.org/>`_.
-This exercise provides an introduction to using cloud computing platforms, running computationally complex simulations and using containerized applications.
+This exercise provides an introduction to using cloud computing platforms, running computationally complex simulations and analyses, and using containerized applications.

-Simulations like I-WRF often require greater computing resources than you may have on your personal computer, but a cloud computing platform can provided the needed computational power.
+Simulations like WRF often require greater computing resources than you may have on your personal computer, but a cloud computing platform can provided the needed computational power.
 Jetstream2 is a national cyberinfrastructure resource that is easy to use and is available to researchers and educators.
-This exercise runs the I-WRF program as a Docker "container", which simplifies the set-up work needed to run the simulation.
+This exercise runs the I-WRF programs as Docker "containers", which simplifies the set-up work needed to run the simulation and analysis.

 It is recommended that you follow the instructions in each section in the order presented to avoid encountering issues during the process.